Rainer Schulz: My Pilgrimage Was Just the Beginning

 Rainer has lost 120 pounds on his journey.
-He lost 30 pounds prior to surgery by following Dr. Sofronski’s diet plan.
+He lost 30 pounds prior to surgery while following the Beebe weight-loss plan.
 Then following surgery, he lost another 90 pounds.

 “I am happy with my success, but I want to keep going and work on building muscle and strength,” he said.
 “I still think of myself as a heavy person so that mindset will take some time to adjust as well.”

 Health & Happiness Benefits